enlivenedcooperative/enlivenedcoop-website/_courses/2023_04-yucatan_spring.md

 We will share the sunrise with spider monkeys and many birds before taking a bath in the pristine waters of the cenote and having breakfast.
 We will then drive for one hour to Buctzotz, a rural town where we will meet our hosts for the day, members of the Muuch Xiinbaal Assembly in defense of land and territory in the peninsula of Yucatán.
 We will share lunch, a hike and a conversation around the Maya ethics of health and joy, and we will learn about the many challenges that the region is facing.
 We will then co-create our reflection circle surrounded by the milpa, the policulture-based way of farming and living.

 ### Day 4.
 Thursday, April 20th.
-Celestún
+Chaksinkín

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-06.jpg){:.thumb}

-After our breakfast, we will drive for two hours to a village near Celestún, where we will meet the Guardians of the Seeds, our hosts for the day.
+After our breakfast, we will drive for two hours to a village near Peto, where we will meet the Guardians of the Seeds, our hosts for the day.
 We will deepen our experience with the multiplicity of seeds and relationships happening in the local milpas, and the practice of unity, memory and knowledge that creates a collectivity where many seeds fit and blossom.
 Lunch will be an opportunity to embody the nurturing qualities of this collective practice.
-In the evening, we will visit the famous pink flamingos and have our reflection circle.
+In the evening, we will have our reflection circle.

 ### Day 5.
 Friday, April 21st.
 Hopelchén